Radico/elastic-freight/README.md

 # elastic-freight

+**NOTE: This repository is archived because it is unclear why it was forked from the open-source repo: https://github.com/simon-data/elastic-freight**

 ## Project and Rationale
 Bulk loading Elasticsearch indexes has always been a cumbersome process.
 While Elasticsearch has a bulk load API, making many requests to a live cluster in order to load the index can cause performance issues.